GGV Capital gave this real estate startup founder a term sheet 48 hours after meeting – TechCrunch

 “There are a ton of tools and services that make it easier to buy or sell your home, but once you move, it’s a total black box,” she said.
 “You’re left trying to cobble together advice from fragmented, often biased resources to navigate big, expensive decisions.
 There’s nowhere else consumers spend so much money, with such little actionable information.”

-For example, using data extracted from a variety of sources such as tax assessors and its own users, Realm can do things like tell a homeowner in real time how their property value will change if they do things like make over a bathroom or add a new deck.
+For example, using data extracted from a variety of sources such as tax assessors and its own users, Realm can tell a homeowner in real-time how their property value will change if they do things like makeover a bathroom or add a new deck.
 Its algorithms can assess a property and offer advice on what projects are most likely to add value.

 “The public data that we acquire, the data we ingest from users, and the data that we build ourselves has allowed us to build the most robust and unique actionable real estate data set in the U.S.,” Young told TechCrunch.

-Realm’s database is free and according to Young, offers insights on over 70 million single family detached homes across the U.S.
+Realm’s database is free and, according to Young, offers insights on over 70 million single-family detached homes across the U.S.

 Part of that is determined by zoning data, which tells people where they can and cannot build on a property.